 In some situations, identifying the party at fault for an accident is simple and obvious, producing “no doubt” cases where the negligent driver is quickly determined.
 Many accidents that fall into this category are rear-ending and left turn accidents.
 Whether they ran into another vehicle from behind or turned into oncoming traffic who had the right-of-way, these cases are usually cleared up swiftly.

 However, there are a number of accidents that are complicated and detailed enough that deeper investigations are required.
-Insurance agencies may be forced to look carefully at police reports, assign investigators, contact witnesses, and more before fault can be decided.
+Insurance agencies may be forced to look carefully at police reports, assign investigators, contact witnesses, and more before the fault can be decided.

 Washington State Pure Comparative Negligence